InfinitIQ-Tech/GPT-Bridge/Sources/GPTBridge/GPTBridge.docc/GPTBridge.md

 }
 ```

 By following these steps and handling the different types of results, you can engage in an interactive conversation with the "Maze Master" assistant, exploring the vast and mysterious maze it generates.
+Plug in your own assistant to create your own unique app with your own unique AI assistant!